yashovardhan/docusaurus-openai-search/README.md

-# Docusaurus AI Search
+# Docusaurus OpenAI Search

-An AI-enhanced search component for Docusaurus using OpenAI.
-This package enhances the standard Algolia search functionality in Docusaurus with an AI assistant that can provide detailed answers to user queries based on your documentation content.
+An AI-enhanced search component for Docusaurus that uses OpenAI to provide intelligent answers from your documentation.

+## Features

+- 🔍 Integrates seamlessly with Docusaurus's existing Algolia search
+- 🤖 AI-powered answers based on your documentation content
+- 🔗 References to relevant documentation pages
+- 🎨 Customizable UI that matches Docusaurus themes (light/dark)
+- 📱 Fully responsive design

 ## Installation